oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/intro/intro.md

 3. [Article 3](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article3.md): League of Legends Optimizer using Oracle Cloud Infrastructure: Building an Adversarial League of Legends AI Model
 4. [Article 4](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article4.md): League of Legends Optimizer using Oracle Cloud Infrastructure: Real-Time predictions
 5. [Article 5](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article5.md): League of Legends Optimizer using Oracle Cloud Infrastructure: Real-Time predictions II

+### Objectives

+In this lab, you will learn about the main concepts of League of Legends, and have an overview of the infrastructure we will deploy (and why we need to deploy it).

 ### Prerequisites